 Cardio Recovery score or heart rate recovery is the difference between your heart rate at the end of your workout and one minute after.

-For example, if you end your workout with a heart rate of 150 beats per minute and after one minute of rest your heart rate is at 120 beats per minute, your recovering heart rate is 30 beats per minute.
+For example, if you end your workout with a heart rate of 150 beats per minute and after one minute of rest, your heart rate is at 120 beats per minute, your recovering heart rate is 30 beats per minute.

 In general, the more your heart rate drops during this recovery period, the better.

-Typically this is measured at your doctor’s office using expensive equipment BUT your Apple Watch can now estimate Cardio recovery scores when you work out.
-This is measured on the Apple Watch when you work out outdoors using certain activity modes including outdoor walking, outdoor running, and hiking.
+Typically this is measured at your doctor’s office using expensive equipment, BUT your Apple Watch can now estimate Cardio recovery scores when you work out.

 And the good news is that most of us can get this score.
 You do not need to reach a peak heart rate zone to get an estimated cardio recovery score!